-The word amezaiku is made up of two parts: ame, meaning candy, and saiku, meaning craft or workmanship.
-Together, they form “candy craft,” a traditional Japanese art whereby intricate, edible sculptures are created out of mizuame, a liquid sweetener made from starch and similar to corn syrup.
+Amezaiku comprises two parts: ame, meaning candy, and saiku, meaning craft or workmanship.
+They create “candy craft,” a traditional Japanese art.
+It involves making intricate edible sculptures from mizuame, a sweet liquid from starch, similar to corn syrup.

-In order to craft the mizuame into elaborate shapes, the sweet substance must first be heated to 200° Fahrenheit, at which point it becomes malleable.
-The mizuame is then affixed to a stick and sculpted using tweezers, scissors, and deft fingers before it cools and hardens again, in approximately five minutes.
-Finally, the artist uses dyes and food coloring to paint the sculpture and adds in detail and textures, bringing it fully to life.
+Crafting intricate shapes from mizuame begins by heating it to 200°F. This makes the sweet substance malleable.
+After fixing it onto a stick, artisans shape it using tweezers, scissors, and skilled fingers.
+It cools and hardens in about five minutes.
+They then use food coloring to paint the sculpture with great detail, bringing it to life.
 From start to finish, the process can take as long as thirty minutes to complete.

-Amezaiku is believed to date back to Japan’s Heian Period, from 794 to 1185.
-At first, the art form was imported from China as a practice of making sugar sculptures for use as religious offerings at temples around Kyoto.
-These early creations were simple in design, painted in plain red and white dyes, and largely confined to a religious context.
+Scholars believe amezaiku originated during the Heian period, from 794 to 1185.
+Initially, artisans imported this art form from China to create sugar sculptures intended for use as religious offerings at temples in Kyoto.
+These early creations featured simple designs, and artisans painted them using plain red and white dyes, primarily for religious purposes.

-It wasn’t until the Edo Period, beginning in 1603, that amezaiku became readily available to the wider Japanese populace, when it became an important part of the Edo Period’s flourishing street culture.
-Amezaiku artists in this time often played a dual role as street performers, traveling from town to town and festival to festival, doing magic tricks and telling stories while plying their craft to passersby.
-It was during this period that Amezaiku sculptures took on the elaborate shapes and colors they are best known for today, including such classics as cranes, dragons, and the various animal shapes of the Chinese zodiac.
+It wasn’t until the Edo period, beginning in 1603, that amezaiku became readily available to the broader Japanese populace when it became an essential part of its flourishing street culture.
+Amezaiku artists at this time often played a dual role as street performers, traveling from town to town and festival to festival, doing magic tricks and telling stories while plying their craft to passersby.

-In the Edo Period, amezaiku artisans used a technique similar to glass blowing to shape their creations, inflating their sculptures by breathing air into them through a small straw.
-However, as hygiene restrictions became stricter, amezaiku gradually fell from fashion and the tradition faded into relative obscurity.
-Once a bustling industry and thriving traditional Japanese craft, the art form of amezaiku is now dangerously close to extinction, with fewer than 100 craftsmen believed to be working in Japan today.
+In the Edo Period, amezaiku artisans used a technique similar to glass blowing to shape their creations, inflating their sculptures by breathing air through a tiny straw.
+However, as hygiene restrictions became stricter, amezaiku gradually fell from fashion, and the tradition faded into relative obscurity.
+Once a thriving traditional Japanese craft and bustling industry, amezaiku, the art form, is now perilously close to extinction, with estimates suggesting that fewer than 100 craftsmen currently practice it in Japan.

 Luckily, despite dwindling numbers of practitioners, it’s still possible to find amezaiku artists making a living from their art.
-Recent years in particular have seen a resurgence in efforts to preserve the craft, with initiatives like Amezaiku Ameshin, a collective of amezaiku artisans based in Tokyo.
-The group, founded by amezaiku craftsman Shinri Tezuka, is dedicated to reviving amezaiku candy art by innovating on the tradition while also training new artisans in the craft.
-The group has a studio in Taito, where you can buy a selection of candy art and attend hands-on amezaiku workshops, as well as a shop in Tokyo Skytree Town where a more complete range of candy designs can be found.
+Recent years, in particular, have seen a resurgence in efforts to preserve the craft, with initiatives like Amezaiku Ameshin, a collective of amezaiku artisans based in Tokyo.
+The group, founded by amezaiku craftsman Shinri Tezuka, is dedicated to reviving amezaiku candy art by innovating on the tradition and training new artisans in the craft.
+The group has a studio in Taito, where you can buy a selection of candy art and attend hands-on amezaiku workshops, as well as a shop in Tokyo Skytree Town where a complete range of candy designs can be found.